 Stock-based compensation costs for stock awards granted to our employees, non-employee directors and consultants are based on the fair value of the underlying instruments calculated using the Black-Scholes option-pricing model on the date of grant for stock options and using the closing stock price on the date of grant for RSUs and recognized as expense on a straight-line basis over the requisite service period, which is the vesting period.
 Determining the appropriate fair value model and related assumptions requires judgment, including selecting methods for estimating the Company's future stock price volatility, forfeiture rates and expected term.
 The expected volatility rates are estimated based on the actual volatility of comparable public companies over recent historical periods of the same length as the expected term.
 We generally selected these companies based on reasonably comparable characteristics, including market capitalization, risk profiles, stage of corporate development and with historical share price information sufficient to meet the expected term of the stock-based awards.
-The expected term for stock options granted during the three months ended March 31, 2021 and 2020 was estimated using the simplified method.
-Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-We have not paid dividends and do not anticipate paying a cash dividend in future vesting periods and, accordingly, use an expected dividend yield of zero.
+The expected term for stock options granted during the three and nine months ended September 30, 2021, and 2020 was estimated using the simplified method.
+Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual dividends and do not anticipate paying a cash dividend in future vesting periods and, accordingly, use an expected dividend yield of zero.
 The risk-free interest rate is based on the rate of U.S. Treasury securities with maturities consistent with the estimated expected term of the awards.